michaelborck-presentations/ai-in-pedagogical-design-and-delivery/docs/guides/WEBSITE-PLAN.md

 4. **Create minimal HTML template** (I can draft)

-Would you like me to start building the custom HTML template, or do you want to finalize the structure first?
+Would you like me to start building the custom HTML template, or do you want to finalise the structure first?